usegraffy/graffy/docs/Theory.md

 ## Operations

-### Graff union
+### Graph union

 - **G₁ + G₂ = G₃**

-As Graffs are sets of leaves, this is analogous to a set union.
+As Graphs are sets of leaves, this is analogous to a set union.

 ```
-Graff₁ + Graff₂ = {
+Graph₁ + Graph₂ = {
   Leaf₁ where ∄ Leaf₂ : Leaf₁ ~ Leaf₂
   Leaf₂ where ∄ Leaf₁ : Leaf₁ ~ Leaf₂
   Leaf₁ + Leaf₂ where Leaf₁ ~ Leaf₂
-  ∀ Leaf₁ ∈ Graff₁, Leaf₂ ∈ Graff₂
+  ∀ Leaf₁ ∈ Graph₁, Leaf₂ ∈ Graph₂
 }
 ```

-If both Graffs contain equivalent leaves (i.e. with the same canonical path),
+If both Graphs contain equivalent leaves (i.e. with the same canonical path),

 In Graffy, this operation is used to merge changes into the cache and to aggregate results from multiple sources.
 This operation should be commutative and associative: